awi11s/nash_ballpressures/README.md

 # nash_ballpressures
-Nashville SC technical analytics project
+Nashville SC Technical Analytics Project

 main.py - the main script that parses through the tracking data and creates a CSV deliverable of each instance of on-ball pressure througout the match.